rorogab/TaskMates/README.md

 ## About The Project

-<strong>TaskMates App</strong> is a web-based platform designed to streamline task management and coordination among cohabitants.
+<strong>Task Mates App</strong> is a web-based platform designed to streamline task management and coordination among cohabitants.
 It simplifies the process of assigning, tracking, and completing tasks within a shared living space, promoting harmony and efficiency among users.

 `https://github.com/rorogab/TaskMates`